hopesofbuzzy/hopesofbuzzy/README.md

 - Drawing and animation (I love AI, but only when there is place for real human art)
 - Development of dream-game

 My biggest project is - **Lampotory** - virtual physical laboratory for education.
-A complex desktop application that I was supporting almost for 1 year
+A complex desktop application that I was supporting almost for 1 year.

+Today I am first-year university student in UrFU where I am going to learn on program about AI algorithms.